Estuary

 Audit and Traceability

 Estuary’s collections act as immutable, schema-enforced logs of every record written.
 This supports data lineage tracking and helps with compliance audits.
-Access logs, execution metrics, and configuration history are available for review in the Flow UI or via APIs.
+Access logs, execution metrics, and configuration history are available for review in the Estuary UI or via APIs.

 Conclusion

-Whether you are using MongoDB Atlas, self-hosted MongoDB, Amazon DocumentDB, or Azure Cosmos DB with the MongoDB API, Estuary Flow can help you set up a high-performance streaming pipeline in minutes.
-You will save engineering effort, reduce operational risk, and lower total cost of ownership while delivering the freshest data possible to your teams.
+Whether you are using MongoDB Atlas, self-hosted MongoDB, Amazon DocumentDB, or Azure Cosmos DB with the MongoDB API, Estuary makes it possible to set up a production-ready MongoDB to Iceberg pipeline in minutes.
+This allows teams to focus on using their data rather than maintaining the infrastructure that moves it.

 Next steps: